HoGentTIN/linux-training-hogent/modules/mysql/010_mysql_title.md

-# introduction to sql using mysql
+# introduction to sql using mysql or mariadb